14,042-foot Mount Lindsey is a high mountain summit on the Sierra Blanca Massif in the Sangre de Cristo Range.

 At noon we started back down.
 The trail was easily lost and after a while, one rock looks just like every other rock.
 We basically climbed back down off of Lindsey, hand and foot, staying out of the loose stuff.
-It seemed to take forever but we were back in the car by 4:00 pm.
-We thanked each other for an excellent day in the mountains.
+It seemed to take forever, but we were back in the car by 4 pm, thanking each other for an excellent day in the mountains.